gokulnathan66/article-automation/Readme.md

 # Hashcode automation
 add the following in the gihtub secrets to make hashcode works
 - hashcode publication id is present in your dashboard URL
+# add the github url and the published article url manually in the repo readme for working reflecting in the blog.

 # Hashnode uses:
 HASHNODE_PAT: ${{ secrets.HASHNODE_PAT }}